-- Near infrared (also referred to as low level light therapy) uses special LEDs to permeate the outer surface of the skin and promote cell health and skin rejuvenation.
+Also referred to as low level light therapy, uses special LEDs to permeate the outer surface of the skin and promote cell health and skin rejuvenation.
 LEDs are effective because they can trigger a natural photo-biochemical reaction (similar to how plants use chlorophyll to convert sunlight into plant tissue).

-- Far infrared, which is by far the most common type used in commercial infrared saunas, helps pull toxins from the body and lower blood pressure.
+By far the most common type used in commercial infrared saunas, far infrared saunas help pull toxins from the body and lower blood pressure.

 Each type of infrared sauna comes with its own unique set of health benefits, and one isn’t necessarily better or worse than another.
-However, exposing yourself to all three types will clearly offer the most comprehensive health benefits, hence why many healing practitioners now encourage their patients to use or invest in a 3-in-1 full-spectrum infrared sauna.
+However, exposing yourself to all three types offers a wider range of comprehensive health benefits.
+This is why many healing practitioners now encourage their patients to use or invest in a 3-in-1 full-spectrum infrared sauna.

 Infrared Saunas vs. Traditional Saunas: What’s the Difference?

-An infrared sauna, on the other hand, can provide health benefits at much lower temperatures ranging between 120 and 140 degrees Fahrenheit (49 to 60 degrees Celcius).
+An infrared sauna, on the other hand, can provide health benefits at much lower temperatures ranging between 120- and 140-degrees Fahrenheit (49 to 60 degrees Celsius).
 This is due to the fact that radiating heat is more evenly distributed and penetrates more deeply into the skin, gently warming the body, rather than “charring” it with blasts of higher-temperature heat.

 This is an important distinction because infrared heat is much more effective at drawing out toxins from the deep tissue areas where they’re hiding, allowing them to be more effectively and efficiently expelled from the body.